 Cardiomyopathy - is suspected to be an inherited disease in Dobermans.
 Research is in progress in several institutions.
 An echocardiogram of the heart will confirm the disease but will not guarantee that the disease will not develop in the future.
-A 24 hour holter will record Premature Ventricular Contractions (PVCs.
-It is recommended that both annual Holters (24hours) and annual echoes are done.
+A 24 hour holter will record Premature Ventricular Contractions (PVCs).
+It is recommended that both annual Holters (24 hours) and annual echocardiograms are done.

 Hip Dysplasia - is inherited.
 It may vary from slightly poor conformation to malformation of the hip joint allowing complete luxation of the femoral head.
 Both parents' hips should be Orthopedic Foundation for Animals (OFA) certified - excellent, good or fair rating.